How to relieve knots in your shoulders and back

-Besides lactic acid build up, researchers also hypothesis that static postures can causes knots due to the prolonged contraction of muscle fibres.
+Besides lactic acid build-up, researchers also highlight that static postures can cause knots due to the prolonged contraction of muscle fibres.
 A knot forms when a muscle goes into spasm and then stays stuck in this tense state.

 Deep tissue massage is highly effective at easing tense muscles and relieving pain.
 Massage has been shown to increase the blood flow to a muscle and therefore oxygen flow increases to the area and takes away waste products.
 The benefits can last for an hour after the massage and spread to adjacent areas too.